shawn-dm/shawn-dm.github.io/_pages/about.md

 # 📖 History

 In 1905, there were hundreds of professors renowned for their study of the universe, but it was a 26 year old Swiss patent clerk, doing physics in his spare time, who changed the world.

+"The important thing is not to stop questioning.
+Curiosity has its own reason for existence.
+One cannot help but be in awe when he contemplates the mysteries of eternity, of life, of the marvelous structure of reality.
+It is enough if one tries merely to comprehend only a little of this mystery every day.
+Never lose a holy curiosity."